Why Leaders React to Noise and Miss Signal

 Noise is easier to see than signal.

-In organisations noise arrives loudly and persistently.
-It shows up as complaints escalated through formal channels and urgent messages marked as critical and anecdotes repeated in meetings and dashboards that flash red when thresholds are crossed.
+In organisations, noise arrives loudly and persistently.
+It shows up as complaints escalated through formal channels, urgent messages marked as critical, anecdotes repeated in meetings, and dashboards that flash red when thresholds are crossed.
 Noise announces itself and demands response.

 Signal behaves differently.
-It is quieter and more ambiguous and often incomplete.
-It appears as patterns that are not yet fully formed and shifts in tone that are hard to quantify and recurring comments that do not yet feel serious enough to escalate.
+It is quieter, more ambiguous and often incomplete.
+It appears as patterns that are not yet fully formed, shifts in tone that are hard to quantify, and recurring comments that do not yet feel serious enough to escalate.

 Noise demands attention.
 Signal requires interpretation.